Bayes-Works/canari/.github/pull_request_template.md

 ## Description

 Provide a brief description of the changes introduced by this pull request.
-Explain the problem you're addressing or the feature you're implementing.
+Explain the problem you are addressing or the feature you are implementing.

 ## Changes Made